UMAprotocol/docs/docs/tutorials/setup.md

 This will make sure we have enough ETH and a high enough gas limit to deploy our larger contracts.

 If everything was setup correctly, we should be able to run automated tests from `protocol/packages/core`.
-In a separate terminal, run the following commands from the `protocol/packages/core` directory:
+In a separate terminal, run the following commands:

 ```bash
 cd packages/core